 Matthew Vines is the founder and executive director of The Reformation Project and the author of God and the Gay Christian: The Biblical Case in Support of Same-Sex Relationships.
-He lives in Wichita, Kansas.
+He lives in Lenexa, Kansas.

 Matthew attended Harvard University from 2008 to 2010.
-He then took a leave of absence in order to research the Bible and homosexuality and work toward LGBT inclusion in the church.
-In March 2012, Matthew delivered a speech at a church in his hometown about the Bible and homosexuality, calling for acceptance of gay Christians and their marriage relationships.
-Since then, the video of the speech has been seen more than a million times on YouTube, leading to a feature story in The New York Times.
+He then took a leave of absence in order to research the Bible and same-sex relationships and work toward LGBTQ inclusion in the church.
+In March 2012, Matthew delivered a speech at a church in his hometown about the Bible and same-sex relationships, calling for acceptance of gay Christians and their marriage relationships.
+Since then, the video of the speech has been viewed more than a million times on YouTube, leading to a feature story in The New York Times that fall.

 Matthew’s book, God and the Gay Christian: The Biblical Case in Support of Same-Sex Relationships, is in stores now.